Pengyang233/Classical-CNN/README.md

 # Classical-CNN
-Code for classical CNN model, just a practice
+Code for classical CNN model based on pytorch, just a practice